-The first version of framework was approved by the Executive on 24th February 2019 and becomes effective on 1st June 2019.
+The first version of the framework was approved by the Executive on 24 February 2019 and became effective on 1 June 2019.

-The Council’s Decisions governing, among other things, Peal Ringing and Methods apply up until the 1st June 2019 when they are superseded by the Framework for Method Ringing.
+The Council’s earlier Decisions governing, among other things, Peal Ringing and Methods were withdrawn on 1 June 2019 and have been superseded by the Framework for Method Ringing.